LinusBorg/composition-api-demos/README.md

 A very basic wrapper around the pattern of adding event listeners imperatively in `mounted` and removing them in `beforeDestroy`.

-It'sthe basis for a couple of more advanced a examples wrapping it.
+It's the basis for a couple of more advanced a examples wrapping it.

 #### `use-scroll.js`

-ractive state tracking the window's scroll coordinates
+reactive state tracking the window's scroll position (any any other element).

 #### `use-end-of-page.js`

-Extending `use-scroll`, this composition function accepts a callback that is run when the page has been scrolled to the bottom (margin can be specified)
+Extending `use-scroll`, this composition function accepts a callback that is run when the page has been scrolled to the bottom (margin can be specified).

 #### `use-media.js`